-I have 5 CDs available for purchase.
-During this time of Covid 19, many warehouses are temporarily closed and have suspended shipments.
+I have 5 albums available for purchase.
 If you are interested in physical cds, I will happily ship directly to you.

 The cds are $15 each.
 Period.
 No additional shipping costs.